francescodestro/rAAV_BEVS/readme.md

 Output:
 - State vector at time intervals of 0.1 h

 How to cite: Destro, F., Barone, P. W., Srinivasan, P., Springs, S. L., Cecchini, S., Kanter, J.M., S. L., Kotin, R. M., Sinskey, A. J. and Braatz, R. D. (2023).
-Mechanistic modeling explains the production dynamics of recombinant adeno-associated virus with the baculovirus expression vector system.
-Submitted.
+Mechanistic modeling explains the production dynamics of recombinant adeno-associated virus with the baculovirus expression vector system. _Mol.
+Ther.
+Methods Clin.
+Dev._ In press.

 ## License
 The code in this repository is provided under a CC BY-NC-ND 4.0 license, as detailed in the `LICENSE` file.